 The below post is linked on our Blonde page but was written in 2010 when the ombre trend was new.
 Ombre & balayage later peaked around 2015.
 We spent a lot of time explaining: balayage is a technique ombre is a look- 2 different things.
 Pinterest was new and Instagram was yet to come.
-I was unaware of the change social media would bring.
+I was unaware of industry changes social media would bring.
 Fake news and false information were unimaginable.
-You can see glimpses of it beginning here as I sort out the shift in our industry.
+You can see glimpses of it beginning here as I sort out the shift I saw in our industry.
 Balayage is common now, but we still fix it often.

-This post has over 6000 internal comments and over 800k views and is still linked 11 years later.
-I’d forgotten about it until a blogger recently asked to reference it.
-I noticed my prediction about the corrective color market exploding proved true, making this post more relevant today.
+This post has over 7000 internal comments and over 900k views and is still linked by external sites 12 years later.
+I’d forgotten about it until a blogger recently asked to reference it and noticed my prediction about the corrective color market exploding had proved true, making this post more relevant today.

-11 years later, social media made society & the beauty industry totally different, in good & bad ways.
+12 years later, social media made society & the beauty industry totally different, in good & bad ways.
 A post Covid era brought a new set of challenges.
 Inflation, supply shortages, and an exodus from the work force has caused a sharp decrease in service business.
-Demand remains high, so once again, there’s an increase of individuals doing services they’re unqualified to do.
+Especially salons.
+Yet demand is higher than ever so once again we see an increase of in stylists doing services they’re not trained to do.

 Being selective where to do business is more important than ever.